fmerg/pymerkle/docs/source/tree-object.rst

 .. note:: On-disk persistence is *not* currently supported.

-The minimum required information may be exported into a specified file, so that the tree's current state can be later recovered from that file:
+The required minimum may be exported into a specified file, so that the tree's current state be retrievable from that file:

 .. code-block:: python